Selena Gomez Rocks Pink Mickey Mouse-Style Gloves & A Legless Bodysuit As She Appears To Ascend Into The Sky

 Selena Gomez may not be goofy but she sure did look cartoonish on Wednesday as she rocked a pair of Mickey Mouse-style gloves in her most recent Instagram post.
 She also looked provocative in her update as she wore a fancy bodysuit that allowed all of her enviable legs and part of a large tattoo on her upper thigh to be exposed.

-In the 27-year-old Texan’s social media picture, the star appeared to be taking off into a cloud-filled sky, while saying “bye” in her caption.
+In the 27-year-old Texan’s social media picture, the star appeared to be taking off into a cloud-filled sky while saying “bye” in her caption.
 Perhaps this image was a metaphor for her old life, especially given she has been launching what seems to be a whole new version of herself.
-She has done by dropping Rare, her new album that was released in January, and by her new makeup line, called Rare Beauty.
+She has done so by dropping Rare, her new album that was released in January, and by her new makeup line, called Rare Beauty.
 The cosmetic collection is set to show up in Sephora stores beginning this summer.

 In her current Dazed cover story, the former Disney princess shared her take on life in this new decade as she moves forward, according to the source via Hollywood Life.